Techdozo

 REST is the most popular way of building APIs, but it has many shortcomings.
 Let’s understand the problem with REST APIs that GraphQL promises to solve.

-• Over fetching: Over fetching is a big problem in REST API, particularly for mobile applications.
-Firstly, pure REST APIs are built around resources.
-Secondly, it doesn’t have any concept of partial response.
-For example – a mobile e-commerce app, that displays order history, needs to show the name of the product, purchase date, and price but REST API /orders API may return many more fields including payment details, discounts, shipment details, etc, making it inefficient for mobile use.
+• Overfetching: Overfetching is a significant issue with REST APIs, particularly for mobile applications.
+Pure REST APIs are built around resources and lack the concept of partial response.
+For instance, a mobile e-commerce app displaying order history must show the name, purchase date, and price of a product.
+However, the /orders API of a REST API may return many other fields, such as payment details, discounts, shipment details, etc., making it inefficient for mobile use.

-• Under fetching: As REST APIs are built around resources and are usually fine-grained, a client application may have to call multiple APIs to construct a view.
-This is typically not a problem in GraphQL because of its hierarchal nature.
+• Under fetching: REST APIs are usually fine-grained and built around resources.
+Thus, a client application may call multiple APIs to construct a view.
+This is typically not an issue in GraphQL due to its hierarchal nature.

-• As REST API is around for many years, it has a very well-defined security measure but the same is not true for GraphQL.
+• As REST API has been around for many years, it has a very well-defined security measure, but the same is not true for GraphQL.

 • Compared to REST APIs, implementing client-side caching is very hard in GraphQL.

 • Things like rate limiting are harder to implement in GraphQL.
-This can very easily lead to a denial of service attack, as it’s very much possible to bring down the whole service by requesting deeply nested data.
+This can easily lead to a denial of service attack, as it’s possible to bring down the whole service by requesting deeply nested data.

 A GraphQL service can support the following operations

-3. Subscription: subscription is used for continuous READ (for example, over WebSocket).
+3. Subscription: A subscription is used for continuous READ (for example, over WebSocket).

 Every GraphQL API defines a set of types that describe the data you can query on that API.
 A GraphQL request is validated and executed against that schema.

-The most basic components of a GraphQL schema are object types, which represent an object you can fetch from a service, and what fields it has.
-In the GraphQL schema language, you can represent a Book object type as:
+The most fundamental components of a GraphQL schema are object types, which represent an object you can fetch from a service and its corresponding fields.
+In the GraphQL schema language, you can represent an object type for a Book as follows:

 type Book {